Štěchovice Bridge

 Štěchovický most

-🌉 An architecturally significant reinforced concrete arch bridge, a protected cultural monument.
+🌉 An architecturally significant reinforced concrete arch bridge, a protected cultural monument since 1965.

-📜 Notable for being the first of its kind in former Czechoslovakia and its history during World War II.
+📜 Notable for being the first road bridge of its kind in former Czechoslovakia with parabolic hollow concrete arch girders, and for its history during World War II.

 Why Go